 Favorite Tasting Rooms in Yountville and Stags Leap District

 Baldacci Vineyards – With only 17 acres on their SLD property, the Baldaccis’ primary focus (and reputation source) is limited production Cabernet Sauvignons.
-The Brenda’s Vineyard is a favorite, while their Four Sons bottling is high-quality reasonably-priced alternative.
+The Brenda’s Vineyard is a favorite, as is their Black Label Cabernet Sauvignon while their Four Sons bottling is high-quality reasonably-priced alternative.
 6236 Silverado Trail, Napa (707) 944-9261 [reservation required]

 Beau Vigne – High quality Chardonnays and Cabernet Sauvignons are served at this tasting room in Yountville (opened in 2010).
 The wines are served in Riedel’s XL (think really big) wine glasses which make the tasting experience a very elegant one.
 Beau Vigne is owned by Ed and Trish Snider, a former head football coach from St. Helena High School and his wife, and some of his former students are now manning the tasting room.
 6795 Washington Street, Yountville (707) 947-7058